stativeboss/SKY130_RTLDSN_WRKSHP/README.md

 The workshop uses SkyWater OpenSource Process Design Kit (or PDK in short).
 SkyWater PDK (https://github.com/google/skywater-pdk) is a Free and Open Source Silicon(or FOSS in short) PDK that is an output of the collaboration between Google and SkyWater Technology.
 It targets the SKY130 process node (180nm- 130nm hybrid technology).

 This repo aims to make a record of the labs performed while briefing on what is covered in each video of the worshop.
 Each header in the table of contents below indicates a superficial heading which would comprise of either one or a few video's gist.
-The final topic covers my findings while doing the assessments.

 ## Table of Contents